 District 1's Earth Day Litter Clean-Up event has been happening for over 20 years and is a chance for friends, neighbors, and co-workers to help clean up our community.
 Individuals and groups of all ages and sizes can volunteer to help.
-The more people that help out, the more litter we can remove from our community’s streets, road sides, and parks!
+With more volunteers, we can we can remove more litter from our community’s streets, road sides and parks.

 The Earth Day Clean-Up happens on a Saturday close to Earth Day (April 22nd).
 Check our social media, website or newsletter to find out when local activities are happening.

 Volunteers are always needed for picking up trash and site leaders to help oversee clean-up volunteers.

 To participate, call Ramsey County Parks and Rec Department at 651-748-2500 x400.
 Once you are registered, a volunteer will contact you with complete details, as well as your assigned clean-up location and where to meet.